-If you require immigration advice in relation to the issues above, we can help.
-Please contact us on 020 7401 6887 or by email at firstname.lastname@example.org
+If you require advice in relation to the above, we would be happy to help.
+Please contact us on 020 7401 6887 or by email at firstname.lastname@example.org.